alhussien76/Learn-Ngrx/README.md

 # APM-Demo0

 Starter files with no NgRx added.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

+## Featur Used
+-Ngrx state mangement
+-OnPush stratege for changes detection
+-Container and presentational architecture

 ## Development server